Iye Du Mackay, 12th of Strathnaver: Military career

 Iye Du Mackay was taken prisoner by the English for having taken part in the Battle of Solway Moss in 1542.
-However, Henry VIII of England was keen on a union between Scotland and England, by marrying his son Edward to the infant Mary, Queen of Scots.
-He treated the Scottish prisoners well and allowed them to return to Scotland without the usual ransom, on the condition that they supported his proposal, and if they did not support his proposal that they would return to England on parole.
+However, King Henry VIII was keen on a union between Scotland and England, by marrying his son Prince Edward to the infant Mary, Queen of Scots.
+He treated the Scottish prisoners well and allowed them to return to Scotland without the usual ransom, on the condition that they supported his proposal, and if they did not support his proposal, they would return to England on parole.

 In 1544 Iye Du Mackay and nineteen of his followers took part in the Battle of Glasgow.
 The Earl of Arran had been made Governor of Scotland but the earls of Glencairn, Angus and Lennox had formed a strong alliance which attacked Arran in 1544 at Glasgow Muir, but were defeated by Arran with considerable loss.
 A letter of remission was granted to Mackay and nineteen of his followers.
 Mackay then returned to England, where he remained in the military service of the English for three years.

 It is certain that Mackay took part in the Siege of Haddington in 1548.
 17th-century historian Sir Robert Gordon writes of Iye Du Mackay: "served divers tymes in wars upon the borders, against the English: in which service he behaved himself valiantly".
 However, 19th-century historian Angus Mackay states that records show that Iye Du Mackay actually fought for the English and not against them.

 Upon the death of his father Donald, Iye Du Mackay returned to Strathnaver to secure the estates, but for twenty years he had to fight against the combined power of George Gordon, 4th Earl of Huntly and John Gordon, 11th Earl of Sutherland, as he could get no legal title to his father's lands.
 In 1551 a Parliament took place in which both the Earl of Huntly and the Earl of Sutherland had their first innings against Iye Du Mackay, who had already made himself obnoxious to the party of Mary of Guise.
 In 1552 Mary of Guise held a court at Inverness and invited Mackay, John MacDonald of Moidart and the Earl of Caithness, but all refused to appear.
 According to historian Angus Mackay, Iye Du Mackay knew that attending would mean being clapped in irons and so wisely stayed at home.
-In September 1553 a complaint was made to the Privy Council and Mackay and the Earl of Caithness were again summoned to Inverness to appear before the Earl of Huntly who was "Lieutenant General of these parts".
+In September 1553 a complaint was made to the Privy Council and Mackay and the Earl of Caithness were again summoned to Inverness to appear before the Earl of Huntly who was “Lieutenant General of these parts".
 The Earl of Huntly failed to capture John of Moidart, and was put in prison by his opponents.